 As it was, her book said little about her colorful father.
 And her “running away” was to call her married sister to take her in — a sister within walking distance.
 Still, I give her credit for having the sense and courage to leave her home at all, under the circumstances, and at the tender age of thirteen!
 She might have been killed by the cult she fled for having left it—though I doubt she knew that then!

 Her book was milquetoast in comparison to what was really going on in her family and father’s violent cult.
 However, I believe she was between a rock and a hard spot when it came to relating this treacherous past family and cult history.

-Furthermore, she was very young when much of the malevolencey transpired within her family’s cult.
+Furthermore, she was very young when much of the malevolence that transpired within her family’s cult.
 She apparently didn’t know about it — and maybe still doesn’t know that much — and doesn’t want to know.
-But there are a number of good books on the subject — books hard for my Uncle Ervil’s children to read and accept.
+But there are a number of good books on the subject — books hard for my uncle Ervil’s children to read and accept.
 I understand that!

 I’m a veteran of that history.
-I realize that were Anna totally up front, it would possibly compromise her present and future — her amazing success at having survived and trumped her dangerous past.
-Given this estimable accomplishment, Anna is certainly an outstanding example of what the human spirit is able to overcome and rise above.
+I realize that were Anna totally upfront, it would possibly have compromised her present and future — her amazing success at having survived and triumphed over her dangerous past.
+Given this estimable accomplishment, Anna is an outstanding example of what the human spirit is able to overcome and rise above.

 Her father is my mother’s brother.
 And was my husband’s buddy/ boyfriend for ten years.
 I knew Uncle Ervil well … as well as one could know a devious and manipulative man like my Uncle Ervil LeBaron.
 I had felt much love, respect, and reverence for him till he went off the deep end and into his murderous, power-pushing psychopathy.